Co-Owner, Cincinnati Music Academy; Director, Recreational Music Making Program; Piano Instructor

 Her articles have been published in Keyboard Companion, Clavier Companion, American Music Teacher, OhioMTA News, and MTNA Overture.
 She serves as an adjudicator and coordinator for many competitions and events.

 Immerman works with the University of Cincinnati College-Conservatory of Music Piano Pedagogy Department mentoring graduate students in helping them prepare for successful careers in teaching.
 It is not unusual to find an intern at Mrs. Immerman’s side throughout the academic year.

 She has consulted for the Frederick Harris Music Company, and was part of the core review group for the Christopher Norton ‘Connections’ series.
 Frederick Harris published Immerman’s “Getting Started” guide for students entering the RCM program when it first became available in the U.S.

-Immerman represented Yamaha’s “Passport to Music” program 2004-2012 on Crystal Cruises, on which she taught piano classes at sea.
+Immerman represented Yamaha’s “Passport to Music” program from 2004-2012 on Crystal Cruises, on which she taught piano classes at sea.

-Her students have been frequent winners in MTNA and NFMC composition competitions, including three national finalists in the MTNA Composition Competition.
-Many of her students have received gold medal from RCM for attaining the highest score state-wide and earning First Class Honors with Distinction.
+Her students have been frequent winners in MTNA and NFMC composition competitions, including multiple national finalists in the MTNA Composition Competition.
+Many of her students have received gold medals from RCM for attaining the highest score state-wide and earning First Class Honors with Distinction.
 Immerman’s students have regularly won scholarships from the RCM and Ohio Music Teachers Association, and have been selected to play in prestigious masterclasses and showcase recitals.

 Immerman loves to share her passion for music, and strongly believes that everybody is capable of making music.
 Ability is second to motivation.
 If you want to learn and are willing to make the effort, Immerman will guide you to be the best you can be.
 Her enthusiasm is contagious, and she has the patience of an angel!